Intracto/YoastSEO/README.md

 ## Installation & configuration

-1. Download the module from http://drupal.org/project/itr_yoast_seo or download with drush (drush dl itr_yoast_seo).
+1. Download the module from http://drupal.org/project/yoast_seo or download with drush (drush dl yoast_seo).
 2. Make sure to install and enable the module, as wel as the Metatag module.
 3. Enable the plugin on your content type settings page
 4. Added a 'yoast_seo'-field